tenstorrent/tt-exalens/docs/debuda-lib-docs.md

 - `addr` *(int)*: Memory address to read from.
 - `device_id` *(int, default 0)*: ID number of device to read from.
 - `word_count` *(int, default 1)*: Number of 4-byte words to read.
-- `context` *(Context, optional)*: Debuda context object used for interaction with device.
+- `context` *(Context, optional)*: TTLens context object used for interaction with device.
 If None, global context is used and potentailly initialized.

 ### Returns